syncwerk/syncwerk-manager/README.md

 ## License
-Copyright 2015, Alexander Jackson <alexander.jackson@syncwerk.de>
+Copyright 2015, Alexander Jackson <alexander.jackson@syncwerk.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.html) as published by